 A Gift for Maisie Bloom by Jessie Cahalin is out today!
-Jessie, one of my oldest friends on Twitter/X, has been a joy to know and support throughout her writing journey.
-When I heard her charming romcom debut was on the way, I knew I had to be part of her special day.
-She is a writer who brings warmth, wit, and heart to every story—just as she does to those lucky enough to call her a friend.
+Jessie, one of my oldest friends on Twitter/X, is a joy to know and support throughout her writing journey.
+Read my book review.

-Continue reading “A Gift for Maisie Bloom by Jessie Cahalin, Out Today @RNAtweets #TuesNews #RomCom @BooksInHandbag”Day & Night Visits to the Eiffel Tower & How It Survived WW2
+Continue reading “A Gift for Maisie Bloom by Jessie Cahalin, Out Now @RNAtweets @BooksInHandbag”Day & Night Visits to the Eiffel Tower & How It Survived WW2

 Day & night visits to the Eiffel Tower are two extraordinary experiences, but discovering how this Paris landmark survived WW2 is unbelievable.